Frequently asked questions – Softwood lumber

 - For country code, select Canada from the drop-down menu.

-- For Firm/Organization name, please find your company.
-If it is not listed, select "other", and then fill in the address box.
+- For Firm/Organization name, please select your company.
+If it is not listed, select "Others", and enter your company name in the following field.

-- If you are only interested in the US-Canada softwood lumber anti-dumping duty proceedings, enter "A-122-857 Sixth Admin Review" in the Case No. and Segment box.
+- If you are only interested in the softwood lumber anti-dumping duty proceedings, enter "A-122-857 Seventh Admin Review" in the Case No. and Segment box.

-- If you are only interested in the US-Canada softwood lumber countervailing duty proceedings, enter "C-122-858 Sixth Admin Review" in the Case No. and Segment box.
+- If you are only interested in the softwood lumber countervailing duty proceedings, enter "C-122-858 Seventh Admin Review" in the Case No. and Segment box.

 - If you are interested in both proceedings, you only need to register once, using one or the other of the above case numbers and segment.

-- You will come to a page indicating that the Department of Commerce is reviewing your registration.
-Note that the approval process, as it indicates, can take up to 48 hours.
-For additional assistance, you should use the e-mail or telephone number as provided on the webpage.
+- You will come to a page indicating that the U.S. Department of Commerce is reviewing your registration.
+Note, as indicated, the approval process can take up to 48 hours.
+For additional assistance, you should use the e-mail or telephone number provided on the webpage.

-- Afterwards, you will receive an e-mail from ACCESS indicating that they have received your registration with a summary of the information you provided.
+- You will receive an e-mail from ACCESS indicating that they have received your registration request with a summary of the information you provided.

 - You will receive an e-mail confirmation from ACCESS once your account has been approved.
 Follow the instructions in that e-mail to login using the credentials you provided for your account creation.